TomPace101/nanopore_diffusion/README.md

 `scipy` (https://www.scipy.org/) is used only for unit conversions and physical constants.

+Documentation of the code is set up to be compiled with Sphinx: http://www.sphinx-doc.org/en/master/.
+__TODO__ what other software does sphinx require?
+  - latex (listed below)
+  - pandoc?
+(I think this was only if you used markdown)

+The sphinx documentation is built by running the command `make latexpdf` from within the `sphinx` directory.

 The problem description document requires the following software:

 - `inkscape` (https://inkscape.org/en/)